tamu-datathon-org/challenges/docs/baker_hughes1.md

 # Baker Hughes Challenge: Gas Turbine Data Visualization Challenge

+## [NEW] Devpost Guidelines
+1. Create a submission on [devpost](https://tamudatathon2022.devpost.com)
+2. All submissions (virtual and in-person) should have video under 5 minutes.

 ## Challenge Description
 As an energy technology company, at Baker Hughes (BH) we approach to a sustainable energy future by deploying the most efficient and least emissive technologies.
 To help industry advance on the path to net-zero and a sustainable energy future, one of the strategies to follow is identify, control, and reduce emissions from operations.